Understanding and Improving Training-free Loss-based Diffusion Guidance: Conclusions

 \section{Conclusions}

 In this paper, we conducted a comprehensive investigation into training-free guidance, which employs pre-trained diffusion models and guides them using the off-the-shelf trained on clean images.
 Our exploration delved into the underlying mechanisms and fundamental limits of these models.
-Moreover, we proposed a set of enhancement techniques and verified their effectiveness both theoretically and empirically.

-\textbf{Limitations.} Despite our efforts to mitigate the shortcomings of training-free methods and enhance their performance, certain intractable limitations remain.
+Moreover, we proposed a set of enhancement techniques and verified their effectiveness both theoretically and empirically. \textbf{Limitations.} Despite our efforts to mitigate the shortcomings of training-free methods and enhance their performance, certain limitations remain.
 Notably, the refined training-free guidance still necessitates a higher number of NFEs when compared with extensive training methods such as classifier-free guidance.
-This is because adversarial gradient cannot be fully eliminated without training.

-\textbf{Ethical Consideration.} Similar to other models designed for image creation, our model also has the unfortunate potential to be used for creating deceitful or damaging material.
+This is because adversarial gradient cannot be fully eliminated without training. \textbf{Ethical Consideration.} Similar to other models designed for image creation, our model also has the unfortunate potential to be used for creating deceitful or damaging material.
 We pledge to restrict the usage of our model exclusively to the realm of research to prevent such misuse.